Alvy Ray Smith: Career

+Also in 1979, Ed Catmull arrived at Lucasfilm to establish a new division to develop new technologies for modernizing motion picture creation for George Lucas.
+Smith joined Catmull in 1980, to lead one of the three new projects for the Lucasfilm Computer Division--the Graphics Group--originally established to replace the archaic optical printer for combining image elements into special effects.
+In 1981, Smith, Loren Carpenter, Rodney Stock, and Jim Blinn gathered at dinner to name the digital film printer they were developing.
+They disliked "Difip" and Carpenter was lobbying for "Cinematrix."
+Smith proposed "Pixer", which sounded scientific, but it evolved through dinner into "Pixar".
+The group's original hardware product became the "Pixar 2D Frame Buffer."
+The rendering software developed for it became "Renderman."
+As director of the Graphics Group, Smith created and directed the "Genesis Demo" in Star Trek II: The Wrath of Khan, and conceived and directed the short animated film The Adventures of André & Wally B., animated by John Lasseter.

-Smith and Catmull co-founded Pixar in 1986 with financing from Steve Jobs.
-After the spinout from Lucasfilm of Pixar, he served on the board of directors and was executive vice president.
-According to the Steve Jobs biography iCon by Jeffrey S. Young and William L. Simon, Alvy Ray quit Pixar after a heated argument with Jobs over the use of a whiteboard.
-It was an unwritten rule that no one other than Jobs was allowed to use it, a rule Smith decided to break in front of everyone after Jobs went "total street bully" on him and they ended up screaming into each other's face "in full bull rage".
-Despite being the co-founder of Pixar, Young and Simon claim that the company has largely overlooked his part in company history since his departure.
-For example, there is no mention of Smith on the Pixar website.
+Lucasfilm decided to sell the Graphics Group in the mid-1980s; Smith and Catmull convinced Steve Jobs to finance the spin-out, and in February 1986 they became the co-founders of Pixar, Inc. Smith served on the board of directors of the new company and was executive vice president.
+According to Jeffrey Young and William Simon's Jobs biography, iCon, Alvy Ray quit Pixar in 1991 after a heated argument with Jobs over the use of a whiteboard.
+Feeling bullied by Jobs, Smith decided to publicly break the unwritten rule that no one else could use Jobs's whiteboard; they ended up screaming at each-other.
+Despite Smith's role as co-founder of Pixar, Young and Simon claim that the company has largely written him out of its corporate history: for example, there is no mention of Smith on the Pixar website.
+Pixar released Toy Story in 1995 and then went public, and Steve Jobs returned to Apple in 1997.

-He was for four years (1988–1992) a member of the board of regents of the National Library of Medicine in Bethesda, Maryland, where he was instrumental in inaugurating the Visible Human Project.
+From 1988–1992, Smith was a member of the board of regents of the National Library of Medicine in Bethesda, Maryland, where he was instrumental in inaugurating the Visible Human Project.

-In 1991, Smith left Pixar to cofound Altamira Software, with Eric Lyons and Nicholas Clay.
-Altamira was acquired by Microsoft in 1994.
-Smith became the first Graphics Fellow at Microsoft in 1994.
-Pixar would go on to release Toy Story the following year and go public, helping to put Steve Jobs back at Apple.
+After leaving Pixar in 1991, Smith cofounded Altamira Software with Eric Lyons and Nicholas Clay.
+Altamira was acquired by Microsoft in 1994, and Smith became the first Graphics Fellow at Microsoft.

-Smith retired from Microsoft in 1999, to spend his time giving talks, making digital photographs, doing scholarly genealogy, and researching technical history.
+Smith retired from Microsoft in 1999 to spend his time giving talks, making digital photographs, doing scholarly genealogy, and researching technical history.
 He lives in Seattle, Washington.
-In 2010 Smith married Alison Gopnik, author and Professor of Psychology at the University of California, Berkeley.
+In 2010, Smith married Alison Gopnik, author and professor of psychology at the University of California, Berkeley.

+In 2021, he published A Biography of the Pixel, a historical and technical account of digital imaging that introduces his concept of "Digital Light."
+The book discusses the scientific and cultural developments leading to what he describes as the "Great Digital Convergence," a period around the year 2000 when digital technologies supplanted traditional analog media.